Updated 7/2/2024

 • Please see the consult rotation tab for more details.

 • You cover consults weeknights 5p-8p typically MWF while on the rotation, but please check MedHub as this varies with vacation/coverage.
-Echo I fellow typically covers T/Th.
+The echo fellow typically covers T/Th.

 • You also cover consults on weekends as well Sat/Sun 8a-8p.